Jnshobbie/Beem.ai/README.md

 - **Custom Avatars**: Allow users to upload or generate their own visual identity.
 - **Voice Input**: Add voice-to-text functionality for hands-free AI interactions.
 - **App Store Availability**: Plan to launch as a native app to make Beem available beyond the web.

 ---

-## Final Thoughts

-Building **Beem** has been one of the most exciting and educational experiences of my programming journey.
-It challenged me to dive deep into front-end and back-end integration, work with AI APIs, and understand real-world product development workflows.

-I've learned how to:
-- Use and manage React contexts effectively.
-- Integrate AI generation workflows using API calls.
-- Design responsive, user-friendly UIs using Tailwind CSS.
-- Persist and manage state with Convex in real time.
-- Debug and improve application performance while staying user-centered.

-This project not only strengthened my technical abilities but also inspired me to consider turning **Beem into a real startup**.
-It stands as proof of what I've learned in CS50—and what I can build beyond it.

----

-##  Thank You CS50!

-This course was a gateway to something bigger.
-Thank you for the challenge, support, and opportunity from the CS50 staff this project truly challenged me build something i'm truly proud of.

----

-**Built with ❤️ for Harvard CS50 and the developer community**

----